zapman449/sudoku-solver/README.md

 Other details:

-The script 'sudoku-harness.sh' and 'compare.py' will compare the results of the tests.
+The script 'sudoku-harness.sh' (and 'compare.py') will run each solver, and compare the results of the tests.
 An assortment of puzzles will be attempted with your solution.
 Absolute timeout is 60 seconds.
 If you take that long, you've blown it.
 Time will measured via gnu time's 'elapsed' time.
 Each puzzle will be attempted 3 times, and the best of those three times will be used for scoring.
 Note: the puzzles in puzzles.txt are NOT the puzzles you'll be judged on, but they are representative.
 Usage example:

 ```
 $ ./sudoku-harness.sh ./p2